GrahamA2-zz/AqxNWaveReceiver/readme.md

-  - Simple NWave REST servie
+  - Simple REST servie used to test [NWave](http://www.nwave.io/) transmitters
   - Deployes from a jar using SpringBoot
   - Stores data in /log
   - Runs on Port:80 set in \src\main\resources